 - Agents may not provide premium services like drone photography and professional home staging.

 Like FastExpert, Clever is an agent matching service that operates nationwide and will pair you with multiple agents quickly.

 But unlike FastExpert, Clever pre-negotiates discounted commission rates with top-rated realtors, so you can save thousands without sacrificing service.

-When you sell with a Clever Partner Agent, you get full service for a flat $3,000 listing fee – or just 1% on homes above $350,000.
+When you sell with a Clever Partner Agent, you get full service for just a 1.5% listing fee.

-If you buy with Clever, you could qualify for cash back worth up to 0.5% of the purchase price.
+If you buy with Clever, you could qualify for cash back.

 Plus, with Clever you don’t just get a first-class realtor.
 You also have the support of Clever’s licensed Concierge Team, available seven days a week to help guide you through every step of the process until closing.

 HomeLight is an excellent tool for finding a great local agent quickly.
 However, it offers zero built-in commission savings for sellers or buyers.

 - Get a list of local real estate agents in as little as two minutes